VijayashanthiGajula/StudendtMSAReact/README.md

   # Planning
   I am planning to build a school management system with two user roles i.e, Admin and student, multiple Intakes, multiple courses in each Intake.
- --> Basic Features:
+  > Basic Features:
-  > A student can enroll into multiple course an.
+   A student can enroll into multiple course an.
-  > Admin can perform CRUD operations on Courses.
+   Admin can perform CRUD operations on Courses.
+> Advanced Features:
+   A student can Register, Login.
+   Admin can  can Register, Login.

   # Technologies I am going to use in this project
     Front End: React app with Type Script